 Are you a blogger who’s been trying to build her blog audience and failing miserably to do so?
 If you’ve been wondering why your blogging efforts are not getting the results they used to get even a year ago, this post is for you.

-In this post, I explore blog content creation and promotion trends in 2015 and beyond.
-Read on to see what the future holds for bloggers, content marketers and businesses that blog.
+In this post, I explore blog content creation and promotion trends.
+Read on to see what the future holds for bloggers, content marketers, and businesses that blog.

 - The Glut Of Online Content